 git tag -a v1.0 -m "First major version"

 The "-a" parameter indicates this is going to be an annotated tag.
 In contrast to a lightweight tag, this is a full-blown Git object, containing pieces of information such as the committer's name and email, the timestamp, and a message.
 Now you have a tag, an indication that this particular point in history is special and has a name.
 Nice.
 You can continue doing work, as usual, creating and committing changes that will be part of the 1.1 version.
 Until a bug report comes in.
 Some clients that were updated to the 1.0 version of the product say an import feature isn't working as intended.
-Well, you could theoretically fix the bug in the master branch and deploy it.
+Well, you could theoretically fix the bug in the controller branch and deploy it.
 But then the clients would receive features that are potentially untested and incomplete.
 That's a no-no. So what do you do?
 The answer: You create a new branch from the tag you've created to indicate the major version.
 You fix the issue there, build, and deploy.
-And you should probably merge this back to master afterward, so the next releases contain the fix.
+And you should probably merge this back to controller afterward, so the next releases contain the fix.
 How would you go about that?
 Easy:

 git branch <NAME-OF-THE-BRANCH> <TAG>